 Breaking up is never easy.
 If you want to leave your PEO, you first need to become prepared to file your payroll taxes independently.
 To do that, dig up these two items:

 - Federal Employer Identification Number (FEIN).
-This lets the IRS identify your business, much like a Social Security number is tied to a specific person.
+This lets the Internal Revenue Service (IRS) identify your business, much like a Social Security number is tied to a specific person.

 Beyond your federal and state tax ID, you also have to set up the following things for your company: